-Two years after the Order becomes effective and periodically thereafter, the Board would review the assessment rate and, if appropriate, recommend a change in the rate.
-At least two-thirds of the Board members would have to favor a change in the assessment rate.
-The assessment rate could be no less than \$0.35 per thousand board feet and no more than \$0.50 per thousand board feet.
-Any change in the assessment rate within this range would be subject to rulemaking by the Secretary.
-Anticipated income generated within the assessment range is addressed in the section titled Regulatory Flexibility Act Analysis.
+Two years after the Order becomes effective and periodically thereafter, the Board shall review the assessment rate and, if appropriate, recommend a change in the rate.
+At least two-thirds of the Board members must favor a change in the assessment rate.
+The assessment rate can be no less than \$0.35 per thousand board feet and no more than \$0.50 per thousand board feet.
+Any change in the assessment rate within this range is subject to rulemaking by the Secretary.